VinayChoudhary24/E-Commerce-Website--Angular--JsonAPI--Bootstrap/README.md

 # Getting Started

 1-- Go to the Directory and open CMD, Check for Node, Npm, Angular Versions, Run -ng new project-name, Open VS code with command -code . and Run -ng serve.
+2-- Setup git Repo.
-2-- Clean Everything from app.component.html
+3-- Clean Everything from app.component.html.

+# Building the NavBar[Header Component]

 # ECommerceWebsite